 - Precious family history and evidence of community contributions can be lost

 The proportion of land owned by heirs is disproportionately high among racial and ethnic minority groups, low-wealth and low-income households, and other vulnerable populations who are less likely to conduct sophisticated estate planning.
 Relatively high rates of African American land loss during the 20th century likely contributes to the widening racial wealth gap by depleting existing assets and undermining the transfer of these assets across generations.

-Of special interest to North Carolina Heirs Property owners, the Enviva Heirs Property Fund (EHPF), was established in 2022 and is dedicated to ending involuntary land loss across the U.S. Southeast.
+Of special interest to North Carolina Heirs Property owners in the Roanoke Electric Management Cooperative, the Enviva Heirs Property Fund (EHPF), was established in 2022 and is dedicated to ending involuntary land loss across the U.S. Southeast.
 Today, Enviva formally commits $250,000 on an annual basis to provide support to landowning families in the U.S. Southeast through direct financial support for professional services, identifying pathways for families to capture sustainable land value, and through public policy advocacy at the state and federal levels.
 EHPF’s efforts will begin in 2022 in Mississippi and North Carolina, and will expand to include direct financial aid to landholders incrementally throughout Enviva’s operational footprint in the coming years, in addition to the national policy work currently underway.

 Heirs Property Resources

 Sustaining Ecological and Economic Diversity Among Limited Resource Landholders by Expanding Opportunities for Management of Opportunities for Management of Productive Woodlands (NC / NCSU)

 How to Deal with Heirs Property (NC / UNC)

 Splitting Heirs: The Challenges Posed by Heirs’ Property Ownership to Coastal Resilience Planning (NC SeaGrant)

 Heirs Property Fund (Enviva)